Medical Student Performance Evaluations

 - Students update CV

-Students prepare for and attend individual MSPE appointments in Reno or Las Vegas.
+Students prepare for and attend individual MSPE appointments.
 Each student will upload, one week prior to MSPE appointment date, the following completed forms and information:

 - Draft of CV